 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-A large majority of graduates were in employment two years after completing a bachelor’s degree in accounting.
-Some were overseas or in further study and almost none were receiving a benefit.
-The median salary was around $46,600 two years after graduation.
+A large majority of graduates were in employment three years after completing a bachelor’s degree in accounting.
+Some were overseas or in further study.
+The median salary was around $54,000 three years after graduation.

 Accountants are not on Immigration New Zealand's immediate skill shortage list.